 - In some settings, such as large campuses or public venues, mass notification systems include panic buttons that can be activated to initiate emergency alerts and evacuations.

-These various types of panic buttons are essential tools for enhancing safety and security in diverse settings, allowing individuals to call for help quickly and ensuring a rapid response during emergencies.
+These various types of panic buttons are essential for enhancing safety and security in diverse settings.
+They allow individuals to call for help quickly and ensure a rapid response during emergencies.

-Having a panic button offers several advantages that contribute to personal safety and security in various situations.
-These advantages can differ depending on the specific type and application of the panic button, but here are some common benefits:
+A panic button offers several advantages to personal safety and security.
+These advantages can differ depending on the specific type and application of the panic button, but here are some expected benefits:

 -